Mathoura – Picnic Point

 There’s so much to see, touch and experience in this little slice of River paradise.

-Where the Edward River meets the Murray, you’ll find a hidden gem: Picnic Point.
-This charming bend in the river is steeped in history — discover stories of the Timber Cutters’ Run or drop a line in for some relaxed Autumn fishing.
-Don’t miss a visit to The Timber Cutter Redgum Café Bar, a rustic riverside eatery offering woodfired pizzas, fresh seasonal salads, picnic platters, and decadent homemade desserts.
-Pair your meal with a glass of local wine and soak up the spectacular riverside views, made even more magical by Autumn’s golden glow.
+Where the Edward meets the Murray, you’ll find a Winter gem — Picnic Point.
+Steeped in local history, it’s the perfect spot to fish, unwind, or learn about the Timber Cutters’ Run.
+Warm up with a hearty meal at The Timber Cutter Redgum Café Bar, a rustic riverside eatery known for its woodfired pizzas, comforting seasonal dishes, picnic platters, and indulgent desserts.
+Pair your meal with a glass of local wine and take in the tranquil river views, made even more atmospheric in Winter’s soft light.

-Take the scenic route this Autumn and discover the heart of River Country via the Backroads Trail and Long Paddock Touring Route.
-Meander through a landscape rich in history, heritage, culture, and regional produce.
-Stop by farmgate stalls, local eateries, and hidden gems — each with a story to tell and a taste of the season to share.
+Hit the road this Winter and uncover the charm of River Country via the Backroads Trail and Long Paddock Touring Route.
+Travel through landscapes rich in history, culture, and regional produce.
+Discover farmgate stalls, cosy cafes, and hidden gems — each offering a unique story and a seasonal taste of Winter.

 Mathoura Attractions